Eisenstein degeneration of Euler systems

 Besides the intrinsic interest in relating these natural and important objects to each other, we hope that the techniques that we develop here may be of use in constructing new Euler systems, as in forthcoming work of Barrera et al.~discussed below.
 We hope to pursue this further in a future work.

-We have also included an extensive section devoted to recall the main results around the Euler systems discussed in this note.
-We hope that this could help to reconcile the notations used in different papers, and could help as a guide to the less experimented reader willing to gain expertise in the area.
+We have also included an extensive section (Part B) devoted to recalling the main points in the theory for each of the Euler systems discussed in this note.
+We hope that this could help to reconcile the notations used in different papers, and could help as a guide to the less experienced reader willing to gain expertise in the area.
 Some of the results we present have been proved under certain simplifying assumptions, like considering tame level 1 for the degeneration of diagonal cycles to Beilinson--Flach classes; or restricting to class number 1 when discussing how to recover elliptic units beginning with Heegner points.
 Our purpose was illustrating our method without dealing with certain technical difficulties, but of course most of these hypotheses can be removed with some extra work.